hanabi/hanabi.github.io/docs/extras/special-finesses.md

 ### The Ambiguous Finesse Pass-Back

 - When an *Ambiguous Finesse* occurs, the first player will not play into the *Finesse*, and do something unrelated.
-At that point, it is usually clear that **another player** on the team **also** has the matching card.
-That other player should then **immediately blind-play**, resolving the *Ambiguous Finesse* as fast as possible.
+At that point, it is usually clear that **another player** on the team **also** has the connecting card.
+Normally, that other player should then **immediately blind-play**, resolving the *Ambiguous Finesse* as fast as possible.
 - However, in some specific situations, the second person **cannot** blind-play the card, or else a misplay would occur.
 In these situations, the second person has to **also** not play into the *Finesse*.
 This "passes" the blind-play back to the first person again.
 - For example, in a 4-player game:
   - Blue 1 is played on the stacks.